This post may contain affiliate links. Please read our disclosure policy.

 What makes this soup recipe 1000x times better is that we’re making it from start to finish in the instant pot.
 With around 60 minutes of total time, you’ll have a soup that tastes like you’ve been slow-simmering it all day long.
 And yes, you sure can cook this recipe all day long and make beef barley soup in the slow cooker if that’s more your jam.

-- Beef: you’ll need stewing beef, or a beef chuck roast cut into 1-inch pieces.
+• Beef: stewing beef or a beef chuck roast cut into 1-inch pieces works best.
 My grocery store sells pieces that are about 1–1½ inch pieces.
 Keep in mind that the smaller your pieces are, the less time this soup will take in the instant pot.
-If the beef cubes are too large, feel free to chop them down a bit.
-This helps ensure all the ingredients require the same cook time in the instant pot.
+If the beef cubes are too large, chop them down.

 * Up until recently, I’ve always used diced potatoes in my beef barley soup but the shredded potatoes is a little trick I picked up from The Food Charlatan and it’s seriously the best thing in this soup!